> It's simply a tactic to make sure that you are stuck on Debian.

 On a side note, I agree with Zed's rant on Debian being unique with its configuration and packaging layout.
 I use Ubuntu on my work laptop and so I've gotten used to the different filesystem layout for config files, etc. When it comes time to set up a server, am I going to go with a different distro and remember which distro has which config file in which location, or am I just going to stick with Ubuntu server because I already know it?
 I don't like having to make that choice.

-> why should upstream authors have to pay the support cost (in e.g. time and negative impressions of them) for bugs introduced by Debian's packagers?
+As to the bug report thing, let me clarify: why should upstream authors have to pay the support cost (in e.g. time and negative impressions of them) for bugs introduced by Debian's packagers?

 They are just as capable of saying "that's a Debian bug, go file a bug report there".
 That's a small price to pay for being open source, in any case.
 Debian certainly picks up bugs that are intended for upstream, and there are certainly instances when Debian maintainers have been quite helpful with fixing them.
 And others where they haven't been.
 With that many people there are bound to be some really good ones, and some that are below average...